 For many of us the bathroom is a measure of the hygiene in an establishment.
 How do you know your bathrooms have ticked all the boxes for hygiene and cleanliness?
-Make sure you meet the criteria in our toilet review.

 When rating a bathroom one generally tends to focus on a few categories: